troe27/UU-NGS02/docs/index.md

 ### Objectives
  - practise/re-use what you've learned yesterday on a different dataset.
 If anything was unclear yesterday, now is the time to catch up on that.
  - get a vague insight into how different data requires different treatment.
- - transition from copy-pasting _"magic incantations"_ to _"using tools that i can adapt to my data"_.
+ - transition _"from copy-pasting magic incantations"_ to _"using tools that i can adapt to my data"_.
- - gain increased familiarity with one of the basic dataformats and handling them, using simple command line tools.
+ - gain increased familiarity with some of the basic dataformats and handling them, using simple command line tools.
  - learn how this practical connects to real research.